babel/babel/README.md

 meaningful state.
 (An example of a use of state it to track scope at each point in the tree.)

+**ancestor**`(node, visitors, base, state)` does a 'simple' walk over a tree, building up an array of ancestor nodes (including the current node) and passing the array to callbacks in the `state` parameter.

 **recursive**`(node, state, functions, base)` does a 'recursive' walk, where the walker functions are responsible for continuing the walk on the child nodes of their target node. `state` is the start